 Similarly tagged OmniNerd content:

-- Electric Jeep Wrangler, by VnutZ about 5 years ago
+- Electric Jeep Wrangler, by VnutZ over 5 years ago

 - Green Cars Are Too Quiet, by VnutZ over 5 years ago